Used and loved by millions

 How can I use "working hard" in a sentence?

-You can use alternatives like "exerting effort", "striving diligently", or "putting in the hours" to express similar meanings.
+You can use alternatives like "exerting effort", "laboring diligently", or "striving intensely" depending on the specific context.

 What's the difference between "working hard" and "working smart"?

 "Working hard" implies putting in a lot of effort and time, while "working smart" suggests using efficient strategies and methods to achieve goals.
-Ideally, you should strive to do both.
+You can "work hard" without necessarily "working smart", and vice versa, but the most effective approach often involves doing both.

 ChatGPT power + Grammarly precisionChatGPT power + Grammarly precision